50+ Website Pop-up Examples [+Templates for Conversions]

 That’s a unique coupon code, which allows the brand to actually track the performance of this campaign (by checking how many codes were used in shopping carts):

-These two examples of pop-up ads show us an effective yet not widespread practice: A/B testing different popup campaigns.
-By showing two separate campaigns to different visitors, it’s possible to generate more conversions.
+These two examples of popups show us an effective optimization practice: A/B testing different popup campaigns.
+By showing two separate campaigns to different visitors, it’s possible to learn what generates more conversions.

 One good idea for an A/B test is exactly what Voltage Coffee Project did: adding an image.
-According our research, website popups with images convert much better:
+According our research, website popups with images convert almost 50% more visitors.

 This popup window takes the design one step further.
 To motivate the visitor to subscribe, the coupon field is included, and available only after subscribing.
 This reminded me a little bit about paper coupons, too!

-Also, note how the text says “Offer valid for a limited time only”—a good way to create the sense or urgency.
+Also, note how the text says “Offer valid for a limited time only”—a good way to create the sense or urgency and increase conversions.

 This website greets us with a friendly welcome popup with a generous discount.
 The text takes center stage for this design and the “Unlock Offer” CTA tells us what we should do next.
 Overall, this popup ad example feels very fresh and modern.